DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/format.md

     ---

-A column's default format depends on the data type which is detected automatically.
-If you find that a format is exported incorrectly, explicitly set the column's [dataType](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataType).
+A column's default format depends on the data type, which is detected automatically.
+If you find that a format is exported incorrectly, you will need to explicitly set the column's [dataType](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataType).

 <!-- import * from "api-reference\_hidden\GridBaseColumn\format.md" -->